Spoken vs. Written French: Main Differences and How to Improve Your Writing

 These tenses may not be covered in class, but you’ll find plenty of online resources to practice them on your own.

-Grammar Is Far More Important
+7. Grammar is Far More Important in Written French

 You might be asking: “Isn’t grammar important for spoken French as well?”
 Well, yes.
 But the difference is that if you make a mistake while speaking, it’ll quickly be forgotten.
 If you make a mistake in your writing, say in a report for work or a term paper for class, it’ll be there forever.
 This is why you should make comprehensive grammar practice part of your project to learn written French.